mperezjigato/reportsweakly/week8v004.md

 ### Specific CIF files and geometry visualisation

-The Ag(16 10 9) surface structure [^3] is depicted below as well as the corresponding CIF file.
+The Ag(16 10 9) surface structure [^3] is depicted below.

  ![](Ag16109.png)

-On the other hand, the crystal structure and corresponding CIF file for the above topological material Ag2PdO2 is depicted next:
+On the other hand, the crystal structure for the above topological material Ag2PdO2 is depicted next:

  ![](Ag2PdO2.png)

-Finally, the modulated structure of the plagioclase feldspar CaxNa1-xAl1+xSi3-xO8 and its CIF file are both shown below [^4].
+Finally, the modulated structure of the plagioclase feldspar CaxNa1-xAl1+xSi3-xO8 is shown below [^4].
 This represents the textbook example of a solid solution.

  ![](plagioclasefeldspar.png)